jbellogo/Notes/content/Multiplication.md

 >

 >[!warning] Warning
-> Since we are dealing with inplace numbers that can exceed 100 in our [#bracket notation
+> Since we are dealing with inplace numbers that can exceed 100 in our [[#bracket notation]]
 >, the quotient has two digits, we pass it to the second remainder to the left of the current place.
-Or just pass ist as it is, as a 10 to the first remainder to the left and this will force you to pass it as a 1 to the next remainder.
+Or just pass is as is, as a 10 to the first remainder to the left and this will force you to pass it as a 1 to the next remainder.
 >